csu-cs/CSU-Senior-Project/references/Syllabus_499_Senior_Project_Defense.md

 ### Nondiscrimination Policy and Student Rights

-Charleston Southern University does not illegally discriminate based on race, color, national or ethnic origin, sex, disability, age, religion, genetic information, veteran or military status, or any other basis.
-Inquiries regarding the non-discrimination policies should be directed to [Phillip Muckelvane](https://www.charlestonsouthern.edu/directory/muckelvaney-phillip/), Title IX Coordinator, <pmuckelvaney@csuniv.edu>.
+Charleston Southern University (CSU) does not illegally discriminate based on race, age, color, national or ethnic origin, disability, sex, pregnancy, childbirth or related medical conditions, religion, genetic information, veteran or military status, or any other basis on which the university is prohibited from discrimination under local, state, or federal law, in its employment or in the provision of its services.
+Inquiries or complaints regarding the non-discrimination policy, compliance with Title IX of the Education Amendments of 1972, and inquiries or complaints regarding the disability non-discrimination policy including compliance with Section 504 of the Rehabilitation Act of 1973 can be directed to our Title IX campus contacts:

+*  [Dr. Annie Watson](https://www.charlestonsouthern.edu/directory/watson-annie/) / <awatson@csuniv.edu> / 843 863-7159 (accommodations for disabilities or pregnancy)
+*  [Ms. Carrie Gomez](https://www.charlestonsouthern.edu/directory/carrie-gomez/) /  <cgomez@csuniv.edu> / 843 863-7629 (concerns related to creating and maintaining equality between the men’s and women's athletic programs)
+*  [Ms. Lindsey Walke](https://www.charlestonsouthern.edu/directory/walke-lindsey/) /  <lwalke@csuniv.edu> / 843 863-8047 (concerns related to sexual harassment and sexual violence)

+For further information you can visit [CSU Title IX webpage]( https://www.charlestonsouthern.edu/offices/title-ix/) or email <titleix@csuniv.edu>.

 Students should refer to the [CSU Student Handbook](https://www.charlestonsouthern.edu/current-students/student-resources/) to be fully informed of their rights and remedies.

 ------------